In the Lost Lands: How Does the Movie Honor George R.R. Martin’s Story?

 a mashup of the Patriarch and his goons, and his enforcer Ash

-Through his ruthless enforcer Ash, the Patriarch twists faith and the Overlord’s name to justify witch hunts and forced labor—all while scheming to overthrow Queen Melange.
-His ambitions culminate in a deadly power grab after the Overlord’s demise, but Melange outmaneuvers him, orchestrating his assassination before he can expose her dealings with Gray Alys.
+Through his ruthless enforcer, Ash, the Patriarch twists faith and the Overlord’s name to justify witch hunts and forced labor, all while scheming to overthrow Queen Melange.
+His ambitions culminate in a deadly power grab after the Overlord’s demise, but the Queen outmaneuvers him, orchestrating his assassination before he can expose her dealings with Gray Alys.

 Boyce’s Character